 The second day will consist of an invitation-only workshop/summit at the UNC Hussman School of Journalism and Media.
 It will focus on potential legal and policy responses to the decline of local news reporting, the growth of news deserts, and the rise of mis/disinformation online.

 Day One – November 8, 2019

-In partnership with the UNC Center for Media Law and Policy, the First Amendment Law Review will host a symposium that will bring together lawyers and scholars from across the country to examine the role of the First Amendment in creating an informed society, including whether the First Amendment places affirmative obligations on the government to ensure that American citizens are informed about their world and what can be done, commensurate with the First Amendment, to ensure that public discourse is robust and informed.
+During the first day we will examine the role of the First Amendment in creating an informed society, including whether the First Amendment places affirmative obligations on the government to ensure that American citizens are informed about their world and what can be done, commensurate with the First Amendment, to ensure that public discourse is robust and informed.

-A conversation between Leonard Downie Jr., Weil Family Professor of Journalism at the Cronkite School at Arizona State University and former executive editor and vice president of The Washington Post, and Robert Kaiser, former managing editor at The Post and author of eight books, who will discuss the challenges facing American journalism.
+Our keynote will be a conversation between Leonard Downie Jr., Weil Family Professor of Journalism at the Cronkite School at Arizona State University and former executive editor and vice president of The Washington Post, and Robert Kaiser, former managing editor at The Post and author of eight books.
+They will discuss the challenges facing American journalism.

 Downie and Kaiser co-wrote “The News About the News: American Journalism in Peril” in 2002 and are working on a follow-up to that important, but sobering, examination of journalism at the turn of the century.
 Downie is also the author, along with Michael Schudson, of a major report on the state of the news media, “The Reconstruction of American Journalism,” published by the Columbia University Graduate School of Journalism in 2009.